-In this edition of Celebrity Travel Addicts, we speak with Mike Corey, the break-dancing marine-biologist-turned-world-adventurer behind Fearless & Far, formerly known as Kick The Grind.
-We chat with Mike about traveling far off the beaten path, the unique and bizarre festivals he visits around the world, his passion for helping others fight their fears, and much more.
+In this edition of Celebrity Travel Addicts, we speak with my good friend Mike Corey, the BBC Travel Show host and break-dancing marine-biologist-turned-world-adventurer behind Fearless & Far, formerly known as Kick The Grind.
+We chat with Mike Corey about traveling far off the beaten path, the BBC travel show, the unique and bizarre festivals he visits around the world, his passion for helping others fight their fears, and much more.
 Check out his favorite destinations around the globe and find out where he’s off to next!

 I was a curious kid who spent my time finding creatures by rummaging in tide pools, and flipping over rocks.
 When I grew up, I found the biggest rock of them all!

 At this point I’m travelling about 8 months of the year.
 I always try and find adventures that few people have filmed and experienced.
 Exploding hammer festivals, frog poison rituals, abandoned places…

 I love the cultural aspect of going to these places that don’t see foreign travellers very often, as well as the genuine thrill of the unknown.
 I show up, and throw myself in the “mosh-pit” I feel the essence of travel is not really knowing what you’re getting yourself into

 One of the beautiful things about being a television presenter is that there is no editing, or pre-production stress.
 You arrive, you experience, you talk.
 This isn’t as easy as it sounds, but once the project wraps you can take your mind off it.
 With YouTube, most of the work is before and after.
 I love them both for different reasons.